 What Are the Top Five Skills Necessary for Effective Leadership?

-You can be a leader at every stage of your career, and to be truly effective, you will need to master five essential skills.
-Read more about each skill, then follow the tips below to hone them.
+You can be a leader at every stage of your career, and to be truly effective, you should work to at least five of the primary essential skills needed to be a great leader.
+Read more about some these skills, then follow the tips below to hone them.

 1. Decisiveness